chriscowley/chriscowley.me.uk/source/_posts/2013-04-07-stop-the-hate-on-software-raid.markdown

 Let take a look at these things and see just how much "hardware" is actually involved.

-{% pullquote %}
 The EMC VMAX is a big, big black box of storage.
 Even the "baby" 10k one scales up to 1.5PB and 4 engines.
 The 40k will go up to 3PB and 8 engines.
 Look a little deeper (one line further on the spec sheet) and you find that what those engines are: quad Xeons (dual on the 10/20k).
 The great big bad VMAX is a bunch of standard x86 servers running funky software to do all the management and RAID calculations.

+{% pullquote %}
-What is that funky software? {" Since the Clariion CX4 EMC has been using Windows Storage Server "} (based on XP).
+Like its big brother, the VNX is also a pair of Xeon servers.
+Even more, it runs Windows.
+In fact {" since the Clariion CX4 EMC has been using Windows Storage Server "} (based on XP) Move along to EMC's other lines we find Isilion is nothing more than a big pile of Supermicro servers running (IIRC) FreeBSD.
 {% endpullquote %}

-Like its big brother, the VNX also runs Windows Storage server on a pair of Xeon servers.
-Move along to EMC's other lines we find Isilion is nothing more than a big pile of Supermicro servers running (IIRC) FreeBSD.
-That big box of backup (Avamar) is also a bunch of Supermicro servers, this time running SUSE Linux.

 Netapp's famed FAS range similarly runs on commodity hardware,OnTAP is [BSD](https://en.wikipedia.org/wiki/NetApp_filer) based.